JoslynFu/Climate-Analysis/assignment/climate.md

 # Melting Ice Sheets

-The ice loss has been extremely massive over the past years.
-In order to investigate this problem, we look into both **Antarctica** (green line) and **Greenland** (blue line) mass data from 2002 [NASA Global Climate Change Section - Ice Sheets](https://climate.nasa.gov/vital-signs/ice-sheets/).
+Sea ice forms and melts in the ocean.
+Icebergs are chunks of glacial ice that break off glaciers and fall into the ocean.The ice loss has been extremely massive over the past years.
+In order to investigate this problem, we look into both **Antarctica** (red line) and **Greenland** (blue line) mass data from 2002 [NASA Global Climate Change Section - Ice Sheets](https://climate.nasa.gov/vital-signs/ice-sheets/).

 ## Dataset Description